Veterinarian Licensure Application Process

 - Once you graduate, you may also apply for a temporary permit (currently $25.00) to practice veterinary medicine until the next state board examination.
 Please refer to the Veterinary Temporary Permit Application Process.

-- The North Dakota examination will consist of a written portion covering North Dakota laws and regulations governing the practice of veterinary medicine, followed by an oral interview with the Board.
+- The North Dakota examination consists of a written portion covering North Dakota laws and regulations governing the practice of veterinary medicine, followed by an oral interview with the Board.
 This is an open book examination.
 The North Dakota Board Rules and Practice Act are available through this website, and you should download a copy of each for use during the examination.
 After each candidate meets with the board, the candidates will meet at the USDA office in Bismarck for a review of federal accreditation policies and procedures.

 Please contact the Board Office if you have any questions.